Above, a video visualizing two of our participants’ ECG responding to music in real-time.

 The last few years, there has been a growing movement of doctors, scientists, music therapists and psychologists investigating the use of music in medicine to help patients deal with, among others, pain, depression and possibly even Alzheimer’s disease.
 As Joanne Loewy, director of the Armstrong Center and co-editor of the journal Music and Medicine, states: “There’s just something about music — particularly live music — that excites and activates the body.
 Music very much has a way of enhancing quality of life and can, in addition, promote recovery.”

-So as a researcher at the JADS, I am proud to have been asked to participate in the “Music as Medicine” project – a project launched last year, by a large and diverse consortium of partners, each bringing their extensive expertise to the table:
+So I was happy to be asked to participate in the “Music as Medicine” project – a project launched last year, by a large and diverse consortium of partners:

 - Deloitte – Data Consultancy & Regulatory advice